React SDK

 To start the client, use the client’s start method.
 The below snippet of pseudocode will defer polling until the end of the asyncProcess function.

-Use Unleash Client Directly
+Use Unleash client directly

 Since this library uses hooks you have to implement a wrapper to use with class components.
 Beneath you can find an example of how to use this library with class components, using a custom wrapper: